HIPAA Patient Rights and HIPAA Identifiers

-Today's consumers are becoming increasingly savvy when it comes to protecting their personal information.
-Meanwhile, many recent security breaches in the healthcare industry have gotten the public to question if their healthcare providers are doing enough to protect their sensitive data.
+Today's consumers are becoming increasingly wary when it comes to protecting their personal information.
+Meanwhile, many recent security breaches in the healthcare industry are making the public question if their healthcare providers are doing enough to protect their sensitive data.

 What's a HIPAA Patient Consent Form?

-One of HIPAA's goal is to make it easy for patients to access their medical records.
-To release their health information to a third party for treatment, payment or healthcare operations, patients can complete and submit the HIPAA patient consent form.
+One of HIPAA's goals is to give patients easy access to their medical records.
+To release their protected health information (PHI) to a third party for treatment, payment or healthcare operations, patients can complete and submit the HIPAA patient consent form.
 A few of the circumstances under which PHI needs to be shared with other individuals or organizations could include:

-- A patient may need to share their health information with doctors, hospitals or other healthcare providers.
+- A patient who needs to share their health information with doctors, hospitals or other healthcare providers.

-- A patient might grant their attorney access to her PHI to prove that an injury wasn't pre-existing when pursuing an injury claim.
+- A patient who grants their attorney access to their PHI to prove that a medical condition wasn't pre-existing when pursuing an medical insurance claim.

-- A patient may provide permission for their healthcare agent to investigate a bill if they're hospitalized or incapacitated.
+- A patient who provides permission for their healthcare agent to investigate a bill if they're hospitalized or incapacitated.

 What's the HIPAA Release of Information?